FlightOS/.github/profile/readme.md

 A Nix based distro that aims to keep it simple.

 ## About FlightOS
-FlightOS is Nix based distro that aims to keep it simple
+FlightOS is Nix based distro that aims to keep it simple, making it easier for users of arch and other distrobutions to make the switch to Nix. with easy to use GUI tools

 ## Features
 - Customized Plasma 5 - LucidDE